 Captions appear on screen, and are timed to video clips.
 We caption using standard grammatical rules, as well as captioning standards.

-Important sounds, and music are noted in parenthesis: (doorbell buzzing) or ♪ (music) ♪
+Important sounds, and music are noted in parenthesis: (doorbell buzzing) or ♪ (upbeat music playing) ♪

 When speakers are undecipherable we mark that with: (inaudible)